As Trump tried to buy Buffalo Bills, bankers doubted he'd get NFL's OK, emails show at fraud trial

 A decade later, Trump's failed Bills bid is one of the business moves under scrutiny in the trial of a lawsuit brought by New York Attorney General Letitia James.
 She accuses the ex-president and current Republican 2024 front-runner of deceiving banks, insurers and others by giving them financial statements that massively inflated the values of his assets.

-Trump owned the USFL’s New Jersey Generals and led the upstart league to sue the NFL in the mid-1980s, alleging its established rivals had monopolized professional football.
-The USFL achieved a Pyrrhic victory, with a jury awarding just $1 in damages — multiplied to $3 via court rules and totaling $3.76 with interest once upheld by the U.S. Supreme Court.
+Trump had a history with professional football.
+He'd owned the USFL’s New Jersey Generals and led the upstart league to sue the NFL in the mid-1980s, alleging its established rivals had monopolized professional football.
+The USFL achieved a pyrrhic victory, with a jury awarding just $1 in damages — multiplied to $3 via court rules and totaling $3.76 with interest once upheld by the U.S. Supreme Court.
 The USFL, which had sought $1.3 billion, folded shortly after.

-Trump testified in the antitrust case that then-NFL Commissioner Pete Rozelle floated the idea that Trump could own an NFL franchise and urged him not to sue.
-Trump said Rozelle also unsuccessfully urged him to abandon plans to switch the USFL's season from spring to fall.
-The schedule change, which Trump spearheaded, pitted the USFL against the NFL and was widely blamed for the newer league's demise.
+Trump testified in the antitrust case that then-NFL Commissioner Pete Rozelle floated the idea that he could own an NFL franchise and urged him not to sue.
+Trump said Rozelle also told him to abandon plans he'd spearheaded to switch the USFL's season from the spring to the fall — a move widely blamed for the league’s demise.

-Instead, at a presentation to the bankers, Trump handed out copies of one of Forbes magazine's lists of wealthy celebrities, Cornwell testified.
+Instead, at a presentation to the bankers, Trump handed out copies of one of Forbes magazine's lists of wealthy celebrities, former Morgan Stanley Managing Director K. Don Cornwell testified.
 Trump was the star of NBC’s “The Apprentice” at the time.

 Throughout the sale process, Cohen insisted Trump was serious about his bid and his commitment to keeping the Bills in Buffalo.
 Cohen disputed reports that Trump didn’t have the financial resources to pull off the deal, claiming his then-boss was worth billions of dollars and pointing to his many properties as proof.